-- increase the affordable housing requirement from 15% to 20% - \sim eliminate the in-lieu fees - \sim eliminate 'rounding' of the inclusionary unit obligation and calculate the number of inclusionary units to be exactly equal to the inclusionary percentage of the number of eligible units - ~ create a developer financed Measure J Home Purchase Fund - \sim expand the inclusionary percentage requirement to projects of two or more units - delete the current provision which exempts demolished units from the inclusionary requirement and encourage the imposition of replacement housing requirements for demolished units
+- 1. increase the affordable housing requirement from 15% to 20%; - 2. expand the inclusionary percentage requirement to projects of two or more units; - 3. eliminate the in-lieu fees; - 4. eliminate 'rounding' of the inclusionary unit obligation and calculate the number of inclusionary units to be exactly equal to the inclusionary percentage of the number of eligible units; - 5. create a developer financed Measure J Home Purchase Fund; and - 6. delete the current provision which exempts demolished units from the inclusionary requirement.